 The diploma and certificate programs are designed to provide students with the skills necessary to enter the workforce upon completion.
 Diplomas and Certificates are awarded for vocational/technical training programs and require very little, if any, liberal arts courses.
 Diploma programs range from 30 to 64 credits (one or two years).
 Certificate programs range from 10 to 30 credits (one year or less).

-Majors designated under 2 + 2 indicate that RCTC has an articulated agreement with Winona State University or the University of Minnesota that allows the student to complete a baccalaureate degree on the UCR campus.
-The student will follow the prescribed coursework to associate degree completion at RCTC and will spend two additional years on the UCR campus completing the prescribed coursework from Winona State University or University of Minnesota faculty for the baccalaureate degree.
+Majors designated under 2 + 2 indicate that RCTC has an articulated agreement with Winona State University or the University of Minnesota that allows the student to complete a baccalaureate degree on the RCTC campus.
+The student will follow the prescribed coursework to associate degree completion at RCTC and will spend two additional years on the RCTC campus completing the prescribed coursework from Winona State University or University of Minnesota faculty for the baccalaureate degree.

 Associate in Fine Arts: